sruffner/XSort/xsort/assets/views.md

 As you move the cursor across this view, a white vertical line follows the cursor, and a text label near the top of the line displays the elapsed time of the recording at that point in minutes and seconds -- **MM:SS**.
-A dot marks the interaction of that line with the firing rate histogram, and an accompanying label displays the normalized ("1.08") or unnormalized ("24.3 Hz") firing rate for the corresponding bin.
+A dot marks the intersection of that line with the firing rate histogram, and an accompanying label displays the normalized ("1.08") or unnormalized ("24.3 Hz") firing rate for the corresponding bin.

 A dashed green vertical line indicates the elapsed recording time **T** at which the analog data clips start in the **Channels** view.
 If you change the start time **T** in the **Channels** view, this green line is updated accordingly.